virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][01].

-* Its primary purpose if helping/guiding on building a GH[^bignote] page, to be used for generating learning material, i.e. lectures, or similar.
+* Its primary purpose if helping/guiding on building a GitHub page, to be used for generating learning material, i.e. lectures, or similar.
 * It can also be used for any other purpose, for that matter.
 * This setup draws from the [peaceiris actions-gh-pages][02], and the [Stanford RC website][03].
 However, these serve only as a reference, as the the full explanation is blow.

 The first step is forking this repository.
 By doing so, one is able to create his own website, similar to this one, with a tailor-made content, quickly and with ease.
 However, there are two or three thing to keep in mind when doing so, so please read on.

-# <font color="darkgreen">Creating a new fork of this repo[^bingnote]</font>
+# <font color="darkgreen">Creating a new fork of this repository</font>

 > The first step is forking the repository, having the <mark>**Note**</mark> below in mind.